virtuozzo/cloudscripting-docs/docs/reference/events.md

     - `type` - comparison sign, the available values are *GREATER* and *LESS*
     - `value` - stated percentage of a monitoring resource
     - `resourceType` - types of resources that will be monitored by a trigger, namely *CPU, Memory (RAM), Network, Disk I/O* and *Disk IOPS*
     - `valueType` - measurement value.
 Here, *PERCENTAGES*  is the only possible measurement value.
-The available range is from *0** up to *100**.
+The available range is from <b>*0*</b> up to <b>*100*</b>.
 - `actions` - object to describe a trigger action
     - `type` - trigger action, the available values are *NOTIFY*, *ADD_NODE* and *REMOVE_NODE*
     - `customData`:
         - `notify`- alert notification sent to a user via email
         - `reminderPeriod` - reminder period in days to send a notification again

-Jelastic will send an alert to the Cloud Scripting system, when the appropriate trigger is invoked.
+Jelastic will send an alert to the Cloud Scripting system when the appropriate trigger is invoked.
 Therefore, the *onAlert* event provides a possibility to bound actions to alert notifications and execute custom actions.

 **Event Placeholders:**